AdobeDocs/experience-manager-64.es-ES/help/forms/developing/aem-forms-processes.md

 ---
-title: Explicación de los procesos de AEM Forms
+title: Explicar los procesos de AEM Forms
 seo-title: Understanding AEM Forms Processes
 description: Aprenda a utilizar los procesos empresariales de AEM Forms para automatizar operaciones.
 Active los procesos para crear un servicio de modo que pueda invocarlo como otros servicios.
 Los procesos pueden durar poco o durar mucho tiempo.
 seo-description: Learn how to use AEM Forms business processes to automate operations.
 Activate the processes to create a service so that you can invoke it like other services.
 Processes can be short-lived or long-lived.